-- 7.1 On completion of a formal investigation, the findings available to the Investigating Officer in respect of each element of the Code of Conduct considered relevant are:

-- (i) A substantive breach

-- (ii) A technical but minimal breach

-- (iii) No breach
+- 7.1 On completion of a formal investigation, the findings available to the Investigating Officer has available to them a series of options in in respect of each element of the allegation of a breach of the Code of Conduct.
+These are considered relevant are: - (i) To make a preliminary finding that no breaches have occurred - (i) A substantive breachTo outline the facts and highlight material considerations without making a preliminary finding or taking an indicative view. - (ii) To take an indicative view that one or more breaches (whether technical, minimal or substantive) have occurred - (ii) A technical but minimal breach - (iii) No breach